-Setting Description Factory Default

-Port Select which port you would like to configure.
-The first port of the first
+Setting Description Factory Default Port Select which port you would like to configure.
+Port 1

-PoE module

 Setting Description Factory Default Checked Enables the PoE function of the port for the defined time Unchecked period.
 Unchecked Enables the PoE function of the port all the time.